I’ve returned from an ideal Mendoza wine tour experience and have two very different stories to tell.

 My upper half enjoyed itself, my bottom half did not.

 The Beginning of the End(less pooping)

-We went out for Will’s 27th birthday, drank a bunch of heavy IPAs, ate some incredibly fatty, rich food, and capped the night off with a few Jameson shots at the local Irish pub at midnight to celebrate the fact that Will is closer to death than ever before.
-This set a series of events in motion that led to me almost dying of dysentary like I was on the Oregon Trail.
+We went out for Will’s 27th birthday, drank a bunch of heavy IPAs, ate some incredibly fatty, rich food, and capped the night off with a few Jameson shots to celebrate the fact that Will is closer to death than ever before.
+This led to me almost dying of dysentery like I was on the Oregon Trail.

 It’s all fun and games until your asshole is a flamethrower

 In Buenos Aires, the late night food is not Wendys or McDonalds, shitty food I can handle, it’s super poncho hot dogs with mayonnaise, a poison my stomach is unfamiliar with.
-We (Stupidly) decided that the best time to try one was that night at 4 AM, from a restaurant that would have been condemned by an American health inspector.
+We (stupidly) decided that the best time to try one was at 4 AM, from a restaurant that would have been condemned by an American health inspector.

 It was a Subway-esque place where you can customize your weiner with all sorts of condiments.
 I loaded mine up with 5 hot sauces, some vegetables that had probably been left out for 4 days, and Argentinian fritos because I’m drunk and who cares.
-The 5 hot sauces were a huge mistake, my eyes and mouth would not stop watering.
+The excess hot sauce was a huge mistake, my eyes and mouth would not stop watering.
 A foreboding sign of what awaited me in the morning.

 Footage of how disgusting it was.
 And how drunk we were.